dlueth/qoopido.demand/README.md

 ## Demanding modules
-After your project is set up accordingly you can load further modules like this
+After your project is set up accordingly you can load further modules like in the following example:

 ```javascript
 demand('app/test', '/qoopido/component/iterator')